godspeedelbow/React/documentation/homework/W3-homework.md

 - To improve the user experience, show the user that the data is on the way by displaying a "Loading ..." text while the data is loading.

 - BONUS 2: if there's an error from the API, show the error
 - if there's an error show it on the page.
 You can test it by using the Chrome Developer Tools.
-Go to the Performance Tab and set Network to offline
+Go to the Performance Tab, Press the gear button on the right and set Network to offline

 ## Scoring